darconeous/ham-addr-old/n6drc-arnce.md

 # Introduction #

-Radio callsigns are generally assigned to individuals or organizations for identification purposes by the local regulatory agency(The FCC in the US).
+Radio callsigns are used to identify the source (and possibly the destination) of licensed radio transmissions.
+Radio callsigns are generally assigned to individuals or organizations for identification purposes by the local regulatory authority, such as the FCC in the United States.

+Their presence in transmissions is often mandated by regulations, which works well for voice and constant-wave (CW or morse-code) modes, but doesn't work well for packet radio.
+AX.25, for example, imposes a hard 6-character limit on callsign length.
+The longest callsign that can currently be assigned to an individual is seven characters long, which means that operators which are assigned seven-character callsigns cannot legally use AX.25.
+Additionally, the callsign is encoded as plain ASCII text, which is hardly the most compact encoding.

-The longest callsign that can currently be assigned to an individual is six characters long[^1].
-If we naively encode each character using ASCII, the largest callsign would be 48 bits long.
-However, if we encoded each character using just six bits, this would make the address 36 bits large.
-An improvement, but we can do better!
+Naively encoding a six-character callsign using ASCII requires at least 48 bits.
+However if we encoded each character using just six bits, this would make a six-character callsign take up only 36 bits.
+This is certainly an improvement, but we can still do better.

 Callsigns exclusively consist of a collection of letters (A thru Z) and numeric digits (0 thru 9).
 There are also secondary suffixes which